We all dream big, but big dreams take initiative to make happen.

-There is NO value in trying to start something when you are going to stop in two weeks because you only did it once.
+There is no value in trying to start something when you stop in two weeks because you only did it once.

-Schedule 20 minutes a day, commit to those 20 minutes and do that for a month.
+Schedule 20 minutes daily, commit to those 20 minutes, and do that for a month.

 The goal is NOT to overdo when you do take initiative.

-The goal is to consistently engage in it, to never giving up.
+The goal is to consistently engage in it, to never give up.